You are here

 Application Process

-If you or any lawyers in your firm are interested in having your name(s) added to the list of attorneys for possible volunteer pro bono work, kindly complete the Pro Bono Representation Request Form and submit it to John Brubaker, Clerk of Court, 324 W. Market St., Greensboro, NC 27401.
-If you have any questions, please contact Mr. Brubaker at your convenience at 336-332-6000.
+If you or any lawyers in your firm are interested in having your name(s) added to the list of attorneys for possible volunteer pro bono work, kindly complete the Pro Bono Representation Request Form and submit it to Lawrence H. Cunningham, Clerk of Court, 324 W. Market St., Greensboro, NC 27401.
+If you have any questions, please contact Mr. Cunningham at your convenience at 336-332-6000.